mmistakes/minimal-mistakes/_drafts/2022-06-12-zio-streams.md

 content of a file, which is finite, or are we streaming generated events to a websocket, which could be infinite.

-## An example
+## Example: Processing Files

-Let's walk through a working example application that parses markdown blog entries, automatically looks for tagged words, and re-generates a file with tags automatically added, and linked to their respective page.
-We'll also generate a "search" file, that is a JSON object that can be used to find all pages that use a particular tag.
+Let's walk through a simple, but working example application that parses markdown blog entries, automatically looks for tagged words, and re-generates a file with tags automatically added, and linked to their respective page.
+We'll also generate a "search" file, that is a JSON object that could be used by a JavaScript front end to find all pages that use a particular tag.

 ### The Content